National Compensation Survey: Occupational Earnings in the New England Census Division, July 2009

 Work levels.
 Work levels are a ranking of the duties and responsibilities within an occupation, and these levels permit comparisons of wages across occupations.
 Work levels are determined by the total number of points given for specific aspects, or factors, of the work.
 For a complete description of point factor leveling, refer to the publication “National Compensation Survey: Guide for Evaluating Your Firm's Jobs and Pay,” on the Internet at www.bls.gov/ncs/ocs/sp/ncbr0004.pdf.
 This bulletin includes earnings estimates by work level.
 It also includes a table that simplifies the presentation of work levels by combining them into four broad groups.
 The groups are determined by combinations of knowledge, job controls and complexity, contacts, physical environment, and supervisory duties and are meant to be comparable across different occupations.

-The NCS program collects data in geographic areas defined by the U.S. Office of Management and Budget (OMB).
-(For a list of all areas included in the 2008 New England Census Division earnings estimates, see Appendix C.)
+The NCS program collects data in metropolitan and micropolitan areas defined by the U.S. Office of Management and Budget (OMB) and a sample of counties located outside those defined areas.
+(For a list of all areas included in the 2009 New England Census Division earnings estimates, see Appendix C.)

 Survey data were collected over a 13-month period for the 87 larger areas; for the 140 smaller areas, data were collected over a 4-month period.
-For each establishment in the survey, the data reflect the establishments most recent information at the time of collection.
-The data for the New England Census Division were compiled from locality data collected between December 2007 and January 2009.
-The average reference period is July 2008.
+For each establishment in the survey, the data reflect the establishment’s most recent information at the time of collection.
+The data for the New England Census Division were compiled from locality data collected between December 2008 and January 2010.
+The average reference period is July 2009.